xashru/sphinx/README.md

 ## Repository Status
 At the moment, this GitHub repo mainly serves as a landing page and pointer to the **paper** and **dataset**.
-Code will be pushed here once it is cleaned up (~1 week).
+Code will be pushed here soon once it is cleaned up.

 ---